-For now, there is still some skepticism over using Amazon NVOCC services, as by doing so, companies forfeit all information pertaining to their products and customers.
+For now, there is still some scepticism over using Amazon NVOCC services, as by doing so, companies forfeit all information pertaining to their products and customers.
 There is the fear of cloning products for their own brand, as Amazon has notoriously done in the past.
-Companies are concerned with providing insight into their customers’ supply chains for fear that Amazon could collect too valuable of information in which they will use to put them out of business.
+Companies are concerned with providing insight into their customers’ supply chains for fear that Amazon could collect valuable information in which they will use to put them out of business.

 However, everyone has a price.
 Amazon charges the seller a cost per kilogram, cubic meter or container (depending on the transport mode) –as any normal forwarder would.
 According to an Amazon spokesperson, the seller can then decide if the service and associated cost, is better than what they could get from other providers.
-The objective is help sellers ship their products into Amazon fulfillment centers around the world in the most time- and cost-effective way possible, and in return for the sellers accepting lower selling prices for their goods.
+The objective is to help sellers ship their products into Amazon fulfillment centers around the world in the most time- and cost-effective way possible, and in return for the sellers accepting lower selling prices for their goods.

-Though Amazon NVOCC services are currently only providing logistics services for Amazon sellers, we can speculate from their historic behavior that nothing will stop them from providing them to non-sellers in the future.
+Though Amazon NVOCC services are currently only providing logistics services for Amazon sellers, we can speculate from their historic behaviour that nothing will stop them from providing them to non-sellers in the future.
 One example we can draw this conclusion from is the cloud computing AWS platform which now controls around 40 percent of the worldwide computing market.
 It was originally built for its own use and then, after proving successful, is being sold to others.

 According to Eric Johnson, Senior Technology Editor at The Journal of Commerce: